 Susannah Paterson (b.
 1960, Scotland)

-I am a painter, potter, psychotherapist and treasure hunter.
+I am a figurative abstract painter, potter and treasure hunter.

 My education is deep and wide.
 I hold a Masters of Applied Science (Critical Perspectives of Psychological Practice) UWS,